PopKoren/Computer_Security_Project/README.md

-# This is the Safe Version of the project, for the vulnerable click here:
+# This is the Safe Version of the project, for the vulnerable version please click here:
 # https://github.com/PopKoren/Computer_Security_Vulnerable_Version